Useful Information Resources

 The Skills Toolkit - Free digital and numeracy courses to build your skills.

 Staffordshire Theatre - A directory of online theatre activities across Staffordshire

 Citizens Online - Resources from around the web to help you stay in touch with family, friends or colleagues – or to help you to help others.

 Coronavirus Resources from NHS Health Education - Information and resources about the Coronavirus.
 Easy to navigate, reliable information.

-National Cyber Security Centre - Are running the government Cyber Aware programme on how to stay safe online during lockdown.
-Easy to do tips on basic cyber safety and lots of guidance on everything from using video conferencing facilities safely (eg a lot of social groups are using Zoom to stay in touch) and security around online gaming, phishing emails and scams.
+National Cyber Security Centre - Are running the government Cyber Aware programme on how to stay safe online..
+Easy to follow tips on basic cyber safety and lots of guidance on everything from using video conferencing facilities safely (eg a lot of social groups are using Zoom to stay in touch) and security around online gaming, phishing emails and scams.